Shopping Centre / Civic Way & Church Path

 The Civic Offices were one of these.
 Now the main feature of Fareham's skyline, it is a ten-storey (138ft, 42m) open-plan office building which opened in 1975, replacing a series of building of varying quality (from Westbury Manor to portable buildings) in which the council departments worked.
 The offices formed the main feature of the newly-named Civic Way, a partial upgrade of Church Path and another old footpath which came out on the High Street.

-At the same time, the new library and surrounding gardens opened.
-This date coincided with Fareham becoming a borough in 1974, and while the facilities were helpful for this new role, it was the plans for them and this area that helped give Fareham the prominence it needed to achieve borough status (previous efforts had failed).
+The new Fareham Library and its surrounding gardens were opened by Lord Portchester in 1973.
+These dates coincided with Fareham becoming a borough in 1974, and while the facilities were helpful for this new role, it was the plans for them and this area that helped give Fareham the prominence it needed to achieve borough status (previous efforts had failed).

 The Civic Way area is unusual because it is maintained by Fareham Borough Council, not Hampshire County Council, which is probably a legacy of it being a proud symbol of Fareham's development.